 - It’s a family-friendly recipe.
 There is no reason why your kids wouldn’t love this recipe (my kids sure did)!

-This skillet contains healthy and time-saving ingredients, such as fully-cooked chicken sausage, fresh cherry tomatoes, white beans (cannellini beans), kale and is seasoned with thyme, garlic, and basil.
+This skillet contains healthy and time-saving ingredients, such as fully-cooked chicken sausage, fresh cherry tomatoes, canned white beans (cannellini beans), kale, and is seasoned with thyme, garlic, and basil.

 In this recipe, I used Al Fresco Rotisserie-Style Chicken Sausage.
 I chose al fresco dinner sausage because it has been fully-cooked, which makes it the perfect addition to any last-minute meal.
 It’s versatile to enhance recipes from salads, soups, pasta and more.
 Al Fresco dinner sausage is gluten-free and the chicken is raised without antibiotic.